openjdm/openjdm.github.io/book/hindsight_bias.md

 ## The Problem of Hindsight Bias

 The consequences of hindsight bias can hinder our ability to effectively gather information and learn from it.
-Fischhoff brings up that unrecognized hindsight bias can hinder us from effectively judging the past and learning from it (Fischhoff, 1975), which highlights the potential negative impact that hindsight bias can have on our overall
+Fischhoff proposes that unrecognized hindsight bias can hinder us from effectively judging the past and learning from it (Fischhoff, 1975), which highlights the potential negative impact that hindsight bias can have on our overall